Estimated reading time: 5 minutes

 5. Business Culture

-When someone visits your business, are the workers friendly, happy and helpful?
+When someone visits your business, are the workers friendly, happy, and helpful?

 If employees are not engaging they can leave a negative impression on customers.

 - Do employees vent or voice frustrations in front of customers?
 For instance, do employees complain their job where customers can hear them.

 - Do they ignore customers thinking that it is “not their job” or do they stop what they are doing to help the customer?